AI · Regulatory · Cross-border

 Likely yes for the AI system itself, in addition to the reseller obligations.
 Counsel determines the specific posture.

 The penalty risk is a legal-compliance question.
-GMA's commercial-layer rebuild reduces commercial risk (deal stall, customer trust erosion, brand damage in EU markets) that flows from compliance posture being commercially unreadable, even where legal compliance is in place.
+GMA's commercial-layer rebuild reduces commercial risk (deal stall, customer trust erosion, brand damage in EU markets) that flows from compliance posture being commercially unclear, even where legal compliance is in place.

-Inquiry through the contact form and a discovery conversation.
-Sprint, Build, and Group Partnership are available.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry through the contact form and a fit screening.
+Sprint, Build, and Global Marketing Partnership are available.
+Scope and sequence are set after the inquiry screening.

-Related reading.
+Related pages.

 Sister topic